sohaybemad/HR-Analytics-Power-BI-Report/README.md

-This report page titled "Attrition" offers a detailed analysis of employee attrition trends within the company, highlighting key factors such as department-specific attrition rates, travel frequency, overtime workload, tenure, and yearly fluctuations to provide actionable insights for improving employee retention strategies.
+# The report page titled "Attrition" offers a detailed analysis of employee attrition trends within the company, highlighting key factors such as department-specific attrition rates, travel frequency, overtime workload, tenure, and yearly fluctuations to provide actionable insights for improving employee retention strategies.

-Department-Specific Attrition Rates:
+### Department-Specific Attrition Rates:
-The Human Resources department has the highest attrition rate at (21.1%), with Recruiters experiencing the highest attrition within the department at (39.1%).
+* The Human Resources department has the highest attrition rate at (21.1%), with Recruiters experiencing the highest attrition within the department at (39.1%).
 Notably, the Human Resources department also has the fewest active employees in the company, totaling only (45).

-The Sales department ranks second in attrition rate at (19.9%), with Sales Representatives showing the highest attrition within the department at (39.7%).
+* The Sales department ranks second in attrition rate at (19.9%), with Sales Representatives showing the highest attrition within the department at (39.7%).

-The Technology department has the lowest attrition rate among all departments at (14.5%), with Data Scientists within the department experience a higher attrition rate of (25.1%).
+* The Technology department has the lowest attrition rate among all departments at (14.5%), with Data Scientists within the department experience a higher attrition rate of (25.1%).

-Impact of Travel Frequency:
+### Impact of Travel Frequency:

-Most employees at the company travel occasionally ("Some Travel").
+* Most employees at the company travel occasionally ("Some Travel").
 However, when examining attrition rates, employees who travel frequently have the highest rate at (25.3%).

-Overtime Workload:
+### Overtime Workload:

-Employees working overtime exhibit an attrition rate of 31.6%, as opposed to 10.4% for those not working overtime.
+* Employees working overtime exhibit an attrition rate of 31.6%, as opposed to 10.4% for those not working overtime.
 Meaning that High overtime workloads may be causing burnout.

-Years at Company:
+### Years at Company:

-Attrition is highest among employees in their first two years at the company.
+* Attrition is highest among employees in their first two years at the company.
 But the rate decreases significantly as employees spend more years at the company, dropping to nearly zero for those with 10 years of experience.

-Overall Trends:
+### Overall Trends:

-Attrition rates have fluctuated between 10% and 20% over the years, with notable peaks in 2017 and 2021.
+* Attrition rates have fluctuated between 10% and 20% over the years, with notable peaks in 2017 and 2021.

-Recommendations to reduce attrition:
+### Recommendations to reduce attrition:

 Focus on High-Attrition Departments: